 Mapping to Research Infrastructure

-i.e. how is it planned to distribute (map) and execute the specified test system in a given research infrastructure (free text); this section can be used to list the intended Experiment specifications.

 The test specifications are implemented in several co-simulation setups.
-The reference implementation for TS01 is a pure python / mosaik implementation; the reference implementation for TS02 is a co-simulation using Dymola, PandaPower and mosaik as orchestrator.
+The reference implementation for TS01 is a pure Python / Mosaik implementation; the reference implementation for TS02 is a co-simulation using Dymola, PandaPower and Mosaik as orchestrator.

 Experiment Specification ##.##.##